 Information for Guests at Waterbury

-- Presentations will take place from (Times TBD).
+- Presentations will take place on Tuesday, April 14th from 12pm - 2pm in the Waterbury Main Building Multipurpose Room (MPR) 119.
 You may arrive and leave at any time, staying to listen to as many or as few presenters as you wish.

 - Parking Information: